-Local Government considers that an independent and effective Waste Authority is required.
+Position Statement Local Government considers that an independent and effective Waste Authority is required.
 The role of the Waste Authority should be of a collaborative, facilitative and strategic nature.
 Specific activities should include:

-- Developing, administering, monitoring and reviewing the State Waste Strategy; - Developing a Priority Waste List (for Extended Producer Responsibility) as required in the Waste Avoidance and Resource Recovery Act 2007; and - Developing and implementing an annual Business Plan that delivers the objectives of the Waste Strategy.
+Developing, administering, monitoring and reviewing the State Waste Strategy;

-The Waste Authority is a statutory body that was established in 2008 under the auspices of the Waste Avoidance and Resource Recovery Act 2007.
-This was a significant achievement for Local Government, as previous state government waste advisory groups were non-statutory in nature.
+Developing a Priority Waste List (for Extended Producer Responsibility) as required in the Waste Avoidance and Resource Recovery Act 2007; and established in 2008 under the auspices of the Waste Avoidance and Resource Recovery Act 2007.
+This was a significant achievement for Local Government, as previous state government waste advisory groups were nonstatutory in nature.